Google Wants Google Doodles Taught In Public School, Warns Kids They Best Behave - Slashdot

 Please be aware that you are in violation of the Universal EULA.
 As such, until such time as you remove the offending item, all Google Services, including but not limited to gmail, your autonomous vehicle permissions, electricity, and access to Amazon will be revoked.

-Please also be aware that until such time as you complete the mandatory three day course "Google Loves Me: Why I should Love Google", you will be inelig
+Please also be aware that until such time as you complete the mandatory three day course "Google Loves Me: Why I should Love Google", you will be ineligible to receive your daily Google Credits.

+Remember, we at Google want what is best for you and for the children you entrust to us."